Square-Foot Gardening for Beginners

 Square foot gardening also lends itself to organic gardening so you can feel good about what you feed your family.

-If you want to give gardening a try and you don’t have a lot of space or don’t want to dig up your yard; square foot gardening is the way to go.
+If you want to give gardening a try and you don’t have a lot of space or don’t want to dig up your yard; square foot gardening for beginners is the way to go.